reactive/data-client/docs/api/FetchShape.md

 ---
-id: requestshape
-title: RequestShape
+title: FetchShape
 ---

-`RequestShape` is the most basic interface sent to hooks telling rest-hooks how to handle the request.
-Several methods of `Resource` return `RequestShapes`, which offers a bridge between both APIs.
+`FetchShape` is the most basic interface sent to hooks telling rest-hooks how to handle the request.
+Several methods of `Resource` return `FetchShapes`, which offers a bridge between both APIs.
 In fact, using `Resource` is not even needed to work with `CacheProvider` and simply operates as a convenience to organize schemas.